The Bankrate promise

-An add-on CD is a type of certificate of deposit offered by banks and credit unions that allows for money to be added to the account balance after the initial deposit.
+An add-on CD is a special type of CD offered by some banks and credit unions that allows you to deposit more money into the account after your initial deposit.

 With a traditional CD, money is deposited at the beginning of the term and left to generate interest for a defined period.
 Add-on CDs, on the other hand, permit multiple deposits throughout the term.

-Just like a traditional CD, a specific interest rate is locked in for the entire term course of the add-on CD.
-The interest rate remains the same even when money is added.
+Just like with a traditional CD, a specific annual percentage yield (APY) is locked in for the entire term of the add-on CD.
+This rate remains the same even when you deposit more money into the account.

 How add-on CDs work

-The process for opening an add-on CD is similar to opening a traditional CD: Money is deposited into the account for a set period and with a fixed interest rate.
+The process for opening an add-on CD is similar to opening a traditional CD: Money is deposited into the account for a set period and with a fixed APY.

 Can you add money to a CD before it matures?

-An add-on CD permits funds to be added to the account before it matures, a feature unavailable with traditional CDs.
+An add-on CD permits you to add funds to the account before it matures, which isn’t an option with traditional CDs.
 The ability to add money later on could be a boon for savers who are able to only put small amounts away at a time.